 UTM may refer to any of the following:

 1. Short for Unified Threat Management, a UTM is a networking device or software program that helps reduce the complexity of securing a network.
 It accomplishes this by including an anti-malware, content filter, firewall, intrusion detection, and spam protection into a single package.
-Typically a UTM is used in a corporate environment.
+Usually, a UTM is used in a corporate environment.
 It may also feature application awareness, identity-based access control, QoS, load balancing, SSL inspection, and SSH inspection.

 In the picture is an example of the SOPHOS XG-750, a data center firewall and UTM.